-The Sleeve Gastrectomy, or Gastric Sleeve surgery, is a restrictive procedure performed on the stomach.
-This weight loss procedure consists of making the stomach into a long tube, or “sleeve”, by removing two-thirds of the stomach which supplies for quicker and a more prolonged satiety (sense of fullness) and decreased appetite.
+To start, the Sleeve Gastrectomy, or Gastric Sleeve surgery, is a restrictive procedure performed on the stomach.
+This procedure consists of making the stomach into a long tube, or “sleeve”, by removing two-thirds of the stomach.
+This supplies for quicker and a more prolonged satiety (sense of fullness) and decreased appetite.
 The smaller stomach pouch restricts food intake by allowing only a limited of food to be eaten at one time.
-Gastric sleeve is a popular weight loss solution because it is designed to help you by eliminating your desire to eat as much or as often.
+This procedure is designed to help you by eliminating your desire to eat as much or as often.

-The Gastric Bypass (aka Roux-en-Y) is one of the most popular bariatric surgeries.
-In a Gastric Bypass, a small pouch is segmented off from the remaining stomach tissue, creating a new stomach roughly the size of a golf ball and no larger than a tennis ball.
-The middle section of the small intestines (known as the jejunum) is then rerouted to the newly created pouch, bypassing the stomach and duodenum (the first section of the small intestines).
-Decreasing the size of the stomach and bypassing a portion of intestines not only reduces the amount of food that can be consumed and leaves you with a feeling of fullness (satiety), but also shortens the time it takes for food to pass through the body and limits the absorption of bad nutrients. (ex: saturated fats)
+Secondly, the Gastric Bypass (aka Roux-en-Y) is one of the most popular bariatric surgeries.
+In a Gastric Bypass, a small pouch is segmented off from the remaining stomach tissue.
+This creates a new stomach roughly the size of a golf ball and no larger than a tennis ball.
+The middle section of the small intestines is then rerouted to the newly created pouch, bypassing the stomach and duodenum.
+Decreasing the size of the stomach and bypassing a portion of intestines reduces the amount of food that can be consumed.
+This leaves you with a feeling of fullness (satiety).
+It also shortens the time it takes for food to pass through the body and limits the absorption of bad nutrients. (ex: saturated fats)

 We are.
 Your new you is waiting.